TCPA Best Practices & Call Center Compliance Checklist

 Get Consent for Marketing Communications

-Prior to a recent Supreme Court ruling in the Facebook v.
-Duguid case, outbound contact centers using autodialer software were required to obtain “prior express written consent” from a consumer to contact them for telemarketing purposes.
+Prior to a 2021 Supreme Court ruling in case of Facebook v.
+Duguid, outbound contact centers using autodialer software were required to obtain “prior express written consent” from a consumer to contact them for telemarketing purposes.
 The Court’s ruling, however, opened the door for customers of compliant autodialers like Convoso to dial consumers without opt-in consent.

 Obtain Consent for Non-Marketing Communications

 Obtaining opt-in consent for marketing communications is important on its own.
-But it also extends to non-marketing communications.
-According to TCPA compliance experts Mac Murray & Shuster LLP, a consumer who provides their telephone number also consents to being contacted for non-marketing communications provided that:
+But that TCPA best practice also extends to non-marketing communications.
+According to TCPA compliance experts Mac Murray & Shuster LLP, a consumer who provides their telephone number also consents to be contacted for non-marketing communications provided that:

 - The number was provided to your business directly or via an intermediary